 3. Clinical and laboratory findings.

 a.
 General.
-We need documentation from an acceptable medical source, as defined in §§404.1513(a) and 416.913(a), to establish that you have a medically determinable impairment.
+We need documentation from an acceptable medical source to establish that you have a medically determinable impairment.
 In general, we must have evidence of appropriate laboratory testing showing that you have XP or another genetic photosensitivity disorder.
 We will find that you have XP or another genetic photosensitivity disorder based on a report from an acceptable medical source indicating that you have the impairment, supported by definitive genetic laboratory studies documenting appropriate chromosomal changes, including abnormal DNA repair or another DNA or genetic abnormality specific to your type of photosensitivity disorder.

 b.
 What we will accept as medical evidence instead of the actual laboratory report.
 When we do not have the actual laboratory report, we need evidence from an acceptable medical source that includes appropriate clinical findings for your impairment and that is persuasive that a positive diagnosis has been confirmed by appropriate laboratory testing at some time prior to our evaluation.
 To be persuasive, the report must state that the appropriate definitive genetic laboratory study was conducted and that the results confirmed the diagnosis.
 The report must be consistent with other evidence in your case record.